w3c/wai-people-use-web/_people-use-web/user-stories-eight.md

 : **Works well:** It's great when I can turn off these images and also any background audio.
 If the site includes controls to allow me to do that then that's great.
 Even better if I can turn these off using an ad blocker in my browser.

 Complex language
 : **Problem:** Complex language and sentence structure are confusing to me and hard to read and retain.
-Excessive use of acronyms and abbreviations is distracting and I often must reread several times or sometimes just get stuck and give up.
 : **Works well:** Use short sentences and plain language as much as possible.

+Excessive acronyms and abbreviations
+: **Problem:** Excessive use of acronyms and abbreviations is distracting and I often must reread several times or sometimes just get stuck and give up.
-Spell out the complete words of an acronym at least the first time it is used.
+: **Works well:** Spell out the complete words of an acronym at least the first time it is used.
 Avoid or explain abbreviations.

 ## Related WAI resources